ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 ## Compiling the sort demo

 To create an EDK project out of your hardware threads, ReconOS provides a setup script which can be configured through a configuration file.
-So you need to adjust this configuration file to your actual environment by opening `$RECONOS/demos/sort_demo/hw/setup_zynq` and adjusting the `base_design` to your board revision and tool version.
-Then you can create and build the entire hardware.
+You need to adjust this configuration file to your actual environment by opening `$RECONOS/demos/sort_demo/hw/setup_zynq` and adjusting the `base_design` to your board revision and tool version.
+Then you can create and build the entire hardware:

 ```
 > cd $RECONOS/demos/sort_demo/hw